Menu

 Now I realise it’s OK and normal to have bad health days.
 My health is always going to require close monitoring to try and keep it on track as much as possible.

-I listen to my body and let it have whatever it needs to get over this flare.
-I often like to try and get in the bath (if I have the time) as this helps my body loosen up, but hot water bottles can also really help with this too.
+4. Where you can, try to listen to your body and let it have whatever it needs to get over the flare.
+I often like to try and get in the bath (if I have the time) as this helps my body loosen up, but hot water bottles can also really help with this too, especially if you’re sat at a work desk for example.

-If making changes surrounding my work isn’t an option, at the very least I can support recuperating outside of work as much as possible.
+6. If making changes surrounding my work isn’t an option, at the very least I can support recuperating outside of work as much as possible.
 I limit how much unnecessary activity I do and maximise resting and recuperation time instead.
-Learn to say “no”.
-I avoid sugar and caffeine and other stimulants that place additional stress on the endocrine system, and eat nutrient dense food to nourish me and aid my recovery.
+We have to say “no” sometimes.

 It’s OK to not be 100% well everyday.
 It’s OK to look after yourself.